 All M.S. students must pass a comprehensive examination covering areas of basic knowledge relevant to human genetics.
 The M.S.
 Comprehensive Examination follows the same form as the Ph.D.
 Qualifying Examination (described above).
 The M.S.
 Comprehensive Examination should be taken in the fall or early in the spring of the second year for full-time students.
 It must be taken at least one month before the last day of the term on which the student is to graduate.
 Typically the Comprehensive Examination Committee is identical or almost identical to the Thesis Advisory Committee.
-The committee must be approved by the GSPH Office of Student Affairs; this approval should be requested in a letter prepared by Ms. Jeanette Norbut.
+The committee must be approved by the Office of Student Affairs; this approval should be requested in a letter prepared by the Department of Human Genetics student services staff.